wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **M:**&ensp;What he thinks himself to be before death he continues to be after death.
 His self-image survives.

-**Q:**&ensp;The other day there was a talk about the use by the <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> of animal skins for meditation etc. I was not convinced.
+**Q:**&ensp;The other day there was talk about the use by the <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> of animal skins for meditation.
+I was not convinced.
 It is easy to justify everything by referring to custom and tradition.
 Customs may be cruel and tradition corrupt.
 They explain, but do not justify.

 **M:**&ensp;I never meant to say that lawlessness follows self-realisation.
 A liberated man is extremely law-abiding.
 But his laws are the laws of his real self, not of his society.
-These he observes, or breaks according to circumstances and necessity.
+These he observes or breaks according to circumstances and necessity.
 But he will never be fanciful and disorderly.

 **Q:**&ensp;What I cannot accept is justification by custom and habit.